Oxygen Cleanliness & Compatibility FAQ

 The DOT considers any gas containing more than 23.5% oxygen to be pure oxygen for the purposes of handling.
 Thus, knowledgeable fill station operators will not fill aluminum cylinders with Nitrox higher than 3,000 psi.
 This means the 3300 psi "compact" or "neutral buoyancy" aluminum SCUBA cylinders will receive a short fill.
 Again, there are no such restrictions on Nitrox in steel high pressure SCUBA cylinders with a service pressure of 3442 psi.
 Although there are some older steel SCUBA cylinders with a service pressure of 3500 psi, recent DOT regulations limit the transport of such cylinders to a maximum fill pressure of 3442 psi as well.

 We offer two different gas boosters suitable for applications with recreational diving; both are compressed air driven, air cooled, non-lubricated, reciprocating piston, single action single stage type.
 The DGX Gears X-30 is a value priced oxygen booster that is suitable for light duty usage.
-The faster Haskel MSB-9000 is a premium quality oxygen booster manufactured in the USA that is suitable for heavy duty usage.
+The faster Haskel MSB-9000 is a premium quality oxygen booster manufactured in the USA that is suitable for heavy duty usage in mission critical applications.
 A benefit of the Haskel booster is additional cooling provided by routing the cold exhausted drive air through a jacket surrounding the gas compression barrel.